Getting Started

 Acceptance Notification

 • Notification of acceptance, alternate status or denial of acceptance will occur by June 15th following the application deadline.
 Please do not inquire about enrollment decisions prior to this date.
 Notification will occur via e-mail; therefore it is important that candidates report any change in email to the Health Sciences office.
 With the e-mail notice, the student will be provided with information that must be completed as a part of the provisional acceptance process: health requirements, CPR certification, background screening, and drug testing.
-The accepted or alternate applicant will also receive information about the mandatory new ADN student orientation session usually held in July for fall admissions and October for spring admissions.

 • All applicants must ensure that a current email address, telephone number and mailing address are on file with the ADN Program to receive the e-mail notification and to meet the specified deadlines in the notification email for accepted and alternate status applicants.
 Failure to meet program deadlines on time will result in the position going to the next qualified alternate on the list.